cooper-org/cooper/docs/source/constrained_optimizer.rst

 method, that updates the primal and dual parameters (if ``Formulation`` has any).
 The nature of the update depends on the attributes provided during the initialization of the ``ConstrainedOptimizer``.
-By default, updates are via simultaneous projected gradient descent on the primal parameters and ascent on the dual parameters.
+By default, updates are via gradient descent on the primal parameters and (projected) ascent on the dual parameters, with simultaneous updates.

 Other methods for solving a ``ConstrainedMinimizationProblem`` include: